-I originally was going to go into the secondary teacher route.
+Originally, I was going into the secondary teacher route.
 In the Fall of 2010, I attended the University of the Rio Grande Valley (then known as the University of Texas Pan-American.)
 I majored English with a Minor in Fine Art.
 Along the way of pursuing my Bachelor’s, I started working part-time as a bookshelver in my local library.
 That was where I made the discovery that I loved the library world and all its potential.
 At the end of my graduation, I chose not to pursue my teacher certification.
 Instead, I went to Texas Woman’s University in the Fall of 2017.
 Along the way, I was moved to full-time as a reference indexing assistant at my library.
 As of now, I am the Community Engagement Librarian of the Ardmore Public Library.